Suggested Introduction for a more “operational” flavored audience from hospital or public health.

 Gunderson is Professor of Public Health Science in the Wake Forest University School of Medicine and Professor of the Health of the Public in the School of Divinity.
 He is visiting faculty at the University of Cape Town Division of Family Medicine and Public Health where he was one of the founders of the International Religious Health Assets Program.

-Gary has authored four books including”Religion and the Health of the Public” with Dr. James Cochrance by Palgrave/McMillian.
+Gary has authored five books including the most recent, Speak Life: Crafting Mercy in a Hard-hearted time.”
 Deeply Woven Roots, by Fortress Press is widely used in seminaries since its publication in 1997.
-Leading Causes of Life by Abingdon Press is currently the focus of a global series of meetings exploring the life of institutions and their leaders.
+“Religion and the Health of the Public” with Dr. James Cochrance by Palgrave/McMillian lays the academic base underneath much of the work..
+Leading Causes of Life by Abingdon Press launched a global network of Fellows working on its seminal ideas.
 Boundary Leaders, also by Fortress, explores the life and work of those working in community and public health improvement and was the basis for a multi-year initiative with the Centers for Disease Control training teams of such leaders nationally.

 Gary is an ordained American Baptist minister with degrees from Candler School of Theology at Emory University and Doctor of Ministry at the Interdenominational Theological Center in Atlanta as well as an honorary doctorate from the Chicago Theological Seminary.
 He is married to Dr. Teresa Cutts, also faculty at Wake Forest School of Medicine with four daughters between them: Lauren, Kathryn, Tess and Maya.